 Hi, I'm Chaitanya Joshi!
 I'm a Research Engineer at A*STAR, Singapore, working on the emerging field of Graph Deep Learning.
 I graduated as the Valedictorian from Nanyang Technological University, Singapore in 2019 with a B.Eng. in Computer Science, and was a Research Assistant under Prof. Xavier Bresson.

-Previously, I worked on SAP's flagship enterprise ML product, Cash Application, co-designing a deep learning system for matching financial data to automate corporate accounting processes.
+Previously, I have worked on SAP's flagship enterprise ML product, Cash Application, co-designing a deep learning system for matching financial data to automate corporate accounting processes.
 Today, CashApp handles over € 200 Million Euro in annual sales pipeline for global companies and lead to 3 US patents.

 Before that, my journey in Machine Learning started with Natural Language Processing research at École Polytechnique Fédérale de Lausanne and deploying Dialog Systems at conversational AI startup Evie.ai.